 Sequans is 100 percent Focused on Cellular IoT

-Sequans is one of the world’s leading providers of connectivity solutions for the cellular IoT, and the only company optimized entirely for IoT with a comprehensive product portfolio of solutions for a very wide range of connected objects, from low data rate NB-IoT and LTE-M, all the way up to high end LTE Cat 6 and 5G NR with speed up to 7 gigabits/second.
+Sequans is one of the world’s leading providers of connectivity solutions for the cellular IoT, and the only company optimized entirely for IoT with a comprehensive product portfolio of solutions for a very wide range of connected objects, from low data rate NB-IoT and LTE-M, to Cat 1 and Cat 1bis, all the way up to high end LTE Cat 6 and 5G NR with speed up to 7 gigabits/second.
 Our years of experience in cellular IoT makes us uniquely able to help our customers through the various deployment challenges of cellular, including carrier certification, roaming and data plan selection, RF antenna design, constantly evolving standards, country and regional dependencies, and more.